 In the example below I decided to look at 2019-20 results for right-handed defensemen who will be UFA’s on July 1st, 2020.
-I further narrowed the search by using the sliders to select 29+ year-olds (age for 2018-19 is reduced by 1) and who have a relative to teammate expected goal share that puts them in the top 50%.
+I further narrowed the search by using the sliders to select 30+ year-olds and who have a relative to teammate expected goal share that puts them in the top 50%.

-I used the sort menu in the upper left to sort players by 5v5 Game Score percentile.
-The result is a list of 7 RD, we can see that Alex Pietrangelo is clearly the best of this group and is currently making $6.5M.
-Because we filtered out defensemen with lower relative to teammate xGF%, we can see that that category has Dmen with good two-way (blue) percentiles for the most part.
+I used the sort menu in the upper left to sort players by 5v5 Skatr Score percentile.
+The result is a list of RD, we can see that Kevin Shattenkirk and Alex Pietrangelo are at the top of this group.

-We can also use the context results to identify Dmen who play up or down in the lineup and face higher or lower competition.
+We can also use the context results to identify defensemen who play up or down in the lineup and face higher or lower competition.
 For example, we can see that three Kevin Shattenkirk’s context needs to be considered, since he is only at the 36th percentile when it comes to his percentage of ice time versus elite forwards.

 Here’s another example, this time using the Team and Position menus.
 It also shows how the customization explained in section 2.3 can help simplify the table by reducing the number of statistics (columns) .
 If I wanted to write an article about the second tier of Leafs wingers, this would be helpful.